RamKaushikR/AIcrowd-Blitz-2/README.md

 # AIcrowd Blitz 2
-Solutions to the 5 problems fot the [15 day challenge](https://www.aicrowd.com/challenges/aicrowd-blitz-2) conducted on AIcrowd
+Solutions of the 5 problems in the [15 day challenge](https://www.aicrowd.com/challenges/aicrowd-blitz-2) conducted on AIcrowd <br>
 Worked along with [@naveenggmu](https://github.com/naveenggmu) and [@nimishsantosh107](https://github.com/nimishsantosh107).
 Won 2nd place in the challenge.

 ## LABOR